-- Leverages your existing resources.
+- It leverages your existing resources.

 - You are investing the right amount of time and energy into efforts that improve your broader marketing goals.

 - Start fixing and Improving.
-Once you have the plan it's time to start making changes to your website.
+Once you have the plan, it's time to start making changes to your website.

 - Fix code errors.
 Start with missing and broken content, work into the duplicate content issues.
-This is called Technical SEO.
+This work is called Technical SEO.

 - Work on a backlink campaign.
 Look at your offline relationships and online connections.
 Is there a way to formalize a connection between these websites?
 Is there an industry website that can provide a backlink?

 - Check on your competitors.
-How is their website setup and how does the website load on various devices?
+How is their website set up, and how does the website load on various devices?
 What keywords and phrases are they using?
 Work some of this data into your website, making it uniquely your content.

-Remember a few key things
+Remember a few key things.

 Write to the humans, format to the machines.
-The search engines are trying to emulate human behavior, and they take signals from web visitors actions on your web site.
+The search engines are trying to emulate human behavior, and they take signals from web visitors' actions on your website.
 Make sure the site is useable and readable by humans.
 Then go back through and make small changes that satisfy the machines.
 (Like me checking all the grammar for this post).